MLBazaar/MLPrimitives/docs/community/annotations.rst

 In this case, please follow these steps:

 1. If it does not exist yet, create a new GitHub issue requesting the new primitive.
-As indicated previuosly, provide as many details as possible about the new primitive, like links to the documentation, what it does and what it is useful for.
+As indicated previously, provide as many details as possible about the new primitive, like links to the documentation, what it does and what it is useful for.
 2. Indicate in the issue description or in a comment that you are available to apply the changes yourself.